-It’s never necessary to access a CircleCI environment to install dependencies because every build starts in a fresh environment where custom dependencies must be installed automatically (ensuring that the entire build process is truly automated).
-Troubleshooting in the build environment can be done easily and securely by any developer using CircleCI’s SSH feature.
+It is never necessary to access a CircleCI environment to install dependencies because every build starts in a fresh environment where custom dependencies must be installed automatically (ensuring that the entire build process is truly automated).
+Troubleshooting in the execution environment can be done easily and securely by any developer using CircleCI’s SSH feature.

-CircleCI is a single-page web app that makes heavy use of AJAX, HTML5, and other newer technologies to make the entire user experience fast and easy on the eyes.
-The CircleCI team also continually refreshes and improves it’s UI.
+CircleCI is a single-page web app that makes the entire user experience fast and easy on the eyes.
+The CircleCI team also continually refreshes and improves its UI.
 CircleCI’s modern UI is very popular with users, so the team will keep investing in it as technology and user expectations change.

 You’ve almost certainly worked with plugins if you’ve used Jenkins.
 These plugins are Java-based like Jenkins itself and a bit complicated.
 They interface with any of several hundred possible extension points in Jenkins and can generate web views using JSP-style tags and views.
 You also have to use plugins to do almost anything with Jenkins.
 Even checking out a Git repository requires a plugin.

 All core CI functionality is built into CircleCI.
 Features such as checking out source from GitHub or Bitbucket, running builds and tests with your favorite tools, parsing test output, and storing artifacts are first-class and plugin-free.
 When you do need to add custom functionality to your builds and deployments, you can do so with a couple snippets of bash in appropriate places.